Inspire – High potential and gifted education

 Kindergarten – Year 2 (Turtles Class)

-- learning linked to real-world experiences such as excursions and incursions
+- Learning linked to real-world experiences, including exciting excursions and incursions to bring learning to life.

 Years 3 – 6 (Whales Class)